 Lily bulbs produce showy, colorful blooms throughout the summer months.
-Lilies are considered easy to grow flower bulbs that have few requirements for success.
+Lilies are considered easy to grow flower bulbs.
+They have few requirements for success.
 While lily bulbs can be planted in spring they grow especially well when planted in fall.
 If lilies are your favorite flower, you are in luck as there are many options for fall planting.
 Perhaps you are new to gardening and in search of easy to grow bulbs to start planting.
-Continue reading to learn everything you need to know about planting lilies this fall.
+Continue reading to learn everything you need to know about planting lily bulbs this fall.

-The Who, What, When, Where, Why and How of Planting Lilies this Fall
+The Who, What, When, Where, Why and How of Planting Lily Bulbs this Fall

 1.)
 Who Should Plant Lily Bulbs?

 People in hardiness zones 3-9 will find these perennial flowering bulbs will grow well in their landscape and gardens.
-People who have experience planting lilies but want to expand their lily and perennial garden should consider planting lilies this fall.
-People who are new to gardening will enjoy how easy lilies are to grow!
+If you have experience planting lilies but want to expand your lily and perennial garden consider planting lilies this fall.
+New gardeners will enjoy how easy lilies are to grow!
 Lily bulbs grow well in the majority of the United States, so as long as you have a sunny location planting lilies is for you!

 2.)
 What Kind of Lily Bulbs Should I plant?